bhdamon/KittenPlay/Readme.txt

 Hi again mom - I'm reading a lot.

+This stuff is hard...or is it easy?

 Ben